Cincinnati Reds minor league players: Luke Hayden

 Luke Michael Hayden (born December 5, 2002) is an American professional baseball pitcher in the Cincinnati Reds organization.

 Hayden attended Edgewood High School in Ellettsville, Indiana, where he played baseball and graduated in 2021.
 He went unselected in the 2021 Major League Baseball draft and enrolled at Indiana University to play college baseball for the Indiana Hoosiers.
-After two seasons at Indiana, he transferred to Indiana State University to play for the Sycamores.
-In his lone season for the Sycamores in 2024, Hayden started 16 games and went 7–2 with a 3.81 ERA and 91 strikeouts over 78 innings.
-He was then selected by the Cincinnati Reds in the eighth round of the 2024 Major League Baseball draft.
+After two seasons at Indiana, Hayden transferred to Indiana State University to play for the Sycamores.
+In his lone season for the Sycamores in 2024, he started 16 games and went 7–2 with a 3.81 ERA and 91 strikeouts over 78 innings.
+Hayden was then selected by the Cincinnati Reds in the eighth round of the 2024 Major League Baseball draft.
 He signed for $197,500, forgoing his commitment to transfer to Louisiana State University.

 After signing, Hayden made his professional debut with the Daytona Tortugas, appearing in four games for the season.
-In 2025, Hayden was a non-roster invitee to spring training and was named to Cincinnati's Spring Breakout roster.
-He was assigned to the Dayton Dragons for the 2025 season.
-Hayden started 24 games for Dayton, going 4–7 with a 4.09 ERA and 79 strikeouts, holding batters to a .228 batting average.
-He was assigned to play in the Arizona Fall League with the Peoria Javelinas after the season.
+In 2025, he was a non-roster invitee to spring training and was named to Cincinnati's Spring Breakout roster.
+Hayden was assigned to the Dayton Dragons for the 2025 season.
+He started 24 games for Dayton, going 4–7 with a 4.09 ERA and 79 strikeouts, holding batters to a .228 batting average.
+Hayden was assigned to play in the Arizona Fall League with the Peoria Javelinas after the season.
+In 2026, he played with the Arizona Complex League Reds, Daytona, Dayton, and the Chattanooga Lookouts and had a 4-5 record, a 6.01 ERA, and 89 strikeouts across 76 1/3 innings between the four teams.